Over the years, we’ve conducted various speech-related data collection business in China, and the experience has been quite rich.

-We prepared a carnet to ensure that our computers could be shipped into China without trouble, but as it turned out, a signature was missed on one of the carnet forms when the package left the U.S.
+We prepared a carnet to ensure that our computers could be shipped into China without trouble, but as it turned out, a signature was missed on one of the forms when the package left the U.S.

 The lesson?
-Always, always, ALWAYS double check your paper work.
+Always, always, ALWAYS double check your paperwork.

 Clearing a package through Chinese customs isn’t as simple as it is in Western countries.
 We consulted a couple of clearance agencies that prepared documents and letters for Customs of China.

+Although it is a big and actively developing country, it still has unique political and economic systems.
 Don’t be surprised if what works smoothly in western countries is a bit of a bumpy road in China.